-Frankfurt is a great place to be—big city energy, skyscrapers, business buzz.
-But let’s be honest: it can also feel a little grey and serious, especially if you’re craving nature, cozy old towns, or maybe a bit of “fresh air”.
+Frankfurt is a great place to be—it has this big city energy, skyscrapers, and business buzz.
+But let’s be honest: it can also feel a little grey and serious, especially if you’re like me and often crave nature, cozy old towns, or maybe a bit of “fresh air”.
 The good news?
-You don’t have to go far.
-Thanks to Germany’s excellent train system, there are so many lovely places just a short ride away.
+You don’t have to go far for all of these.
+Thanks to Germany’s excellent train system (ok, not always excellent), there are so many lovely places around Frankfurt that are just a short ride away.
 Romantic riverside towns, vineyard escapes, and even a quick trip to France are possible, only if you decide to do so.
-Here are some of the best day trips from Frankfurt by train that’ll help you recharge without the stress of planning a big getaway.
+Here are some of the best and easiest day trips from Frankfurt by train that’ll help you recharge.

 10 Best Day Trips from Frankfurt by Train